ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 ## Integration into Organisation's Governance Structures
 The example risk process above ensures that relevant stakeholders are included in risk decisions, however, you will need to ensure that management is engaged and are aware of the gravity of the decisions they make.

-If management are not engaged this could mean that they believe your organisation's InfoSec risks are not an existential threat or it could mean that they don't fully understand the risks.
+If management is not engaged this could mean that they believe your organisation's InfoSec risks are not an existential threat or it could mean that they don't fully understand the risks.

 It is the information security team's job to ensure that management grasps each InfoSec risk completely.

-That said, your management team may have a higher tolerance otr appetite for risk than you.
+That said, your management team may have a higher tolerance or appetite for risk than you.
 This is fairly normal but shouldn't stop you from expressing your own measured and justified concerns.

 ## Strategic Risk Management
 Individual risk assessments don't often give you the high-level information needed to strategically address an organisation's security shortfalls.
 This is because discrete risk assessments are often performed against individual processes, products, services, etc. An example of this would be a Data Protection Impact Assessment (DPIA) performed on a new organisational process to ensure continued compliance with GDPR (or the Data Protection Act 2018 here in the UK).